West India Gherkin Cucumber (Heirloom, 65 days)

 Sowing Outdoors: Sow after last frost when soil temperature is over 70ºF.
 Sow a few seeds every 36-48".

-Harvest- Pick daily to keep the harvest flowing.
+Harvest: Check and pick every day to keep the harvest flowing.